skyfielders/python-skyfield/skyfield/documentation/time.rst

 and will instead use the formula of Morrison and Stephenson (2004) to estimate when day and night might have occurred in that era.

-Setting a Custom Value For ΔT
+Setting a Custom Value For ∆T
 =============================

-If you ever want to specify your own value for ΔT, then provide a ``delta_t`` keyword argument when creating your timescale:
+If you ever want to specify your own value for ∆T, then provide a ``delta_t`` keyword argument when creating your timescale: